What Causes Tinnitus and How to Reduce It

 Stress-management routines and paced breathing

 Stress often amplifies perception of ringing, so build short, daily routines: 5–10 minutes of paced breathing, progressive muscle relaxation, or a brisk walk.
-These practices reduce sympathetic arousal and clarify why What Causes Tinnitus and How to Reduce It can feel worse during anxiety.
+These practices reduce sympathetic arousal and help explain why tinnitus can feel worse during anxiety.

 Nutrition, hydration, and limiting stimulants

 Eat balanced meals, stay hydrated, and cut back on caffeine, nicotine, and excess salt, which can worsen vascular and neural sensitivity.
-Mindful choices support inner ear circulation and address common factors in What Causes Tinnitus and How to Reduce It.
+Mindful choices support inner ear circulation and address common contributing factors.

 Exercise, posture correction, and jaw stretches

 Regular low-impact exercise improves blood flow and mood, posture correction reduces neck strain, and gentle jaw stretches relieve TMJ tension linked to tinnitus.
-Consistent What Causes Tinnitus and How to Reduce It movement offers practical relief and complements other lifestyle steps.
+Consistent movement can offer practical relief and complement other lifestyle strategies.

 Sleep hygiene and bedroom adjustments